Light Strawberry-Spinach Salad

 This strawberry-spinach salad makes a wonderful light summer meal.
-The ingredients are an unusual combination, but all of the flavors and colors complement one another very nicely.
+All of the flavors and colors complement one another very nicely.
 Farmers here in Washington grow a lot of strawberries, and they're the sweetest ones I've ever tasted.
-I'm always looking for new and different ways to use them.
+I'm always looking for new and different ways to use them. —Perlene Hoekema, Lynden, Washington

 - 2 tablespoons sesame seeds